Touutae-lab/Guessing-Game/README.md

     - API endpoints

         - `/login`
-          - [x] Very simple yes / no with password combination
+          - :white_check_mark: Very simple yes / no with password combination

-          - [x] Return "token"
+          - :white_check_mark: Return "token"

         - `/guess`

-            - [x] Access to this endpoint needed to be authenticated via token returned from login
+            - :white_check_mark: Access to this endpoint needed to be authenticated via token returned from login

-            - [x] Guess the hidden number - if correct, return HTTP 201 and regenerate the number
+            - :white_check_mark: Guess the hidden number - if correct, return HTTP 201 and regenerate the number

        - `bonus`
-            - [x] Use of middleware for authentication
+            - :white_check_mark: Use of middleware for authentication

-            - [x] If we wanted to hide the guess data by not using GET, can we use other method to do so
+            - :white_check_mark: If we wanted to hide the guess data by not using GET, can we use other method to do so (POST)